Roots (Zeros)Show that the functions in Exercises 19–26 have exac... | Channels for Pearson+

 Intermediate Value Theorem

-The Intermediate Value Theorem states that if a continuous function, f, takes on values of opposite sign at two points, a and b, then it must have at least one root in the interval (a, b).
-This concept is crucial for proving the existence of a zero in a given interval by showing that the function changes sign.
+The Intermediate Value Theorem states that if a continuous function, f(x), takes on different signs at two points a and b, then it must cross zero at some point between a and b.
+This theorem is crucial for proving the existence of a root within a specific interval, as it ensures that the function transitions from positive to negative or vice versa.

 Recommended video: